pavan98765/Auto-WCEBleedGen/README.md

 ## Future Work

-- Enhanced Dataset: We can create a larger, diverse dataset, with good quality annotations by collaborating with medical professionals.
+- **Enhanced Dataset**: We can create a larger, diverse dataset, with good quality annotations by collaborating with medical professionals.

-- Model Exploration: We can experiment with different model architectures, including larger models, and maybe go forward and develop segmentation models, which can potentially be more accurate and useful for medical purposes!
+- **Model Exploration**: We can experiment with different model architectures, including larger models, and maybe go forward and develop segmentation models, which can potentially be more accurate and useful for medical purposes!